lmammino/loige.co/astro/src/content/posts/2014-02-28_integrating-twig-js-and-bazingajstranslationbundle/index.md

   - javascript
   - translation
   - twig
+description: The post explains how to integrate twig.js with BazingaJsTranslationBundle to handle translations consistently between PHP and JavaScript.
+It shows how to build a custom Twig extension to translate strings with the Bazinga Translator object and handle differences in parameter formatting.
 ---

 Recently I had the need to run a twig template that uses the `trans` filter on my frontend using [twig.js](http://jmsyst.com/libs/twig.js), a pure JavaScript port of twig written by the good [Johannes Schmitt](http://jmsyst.com/).